bewuethr/bewuethr.github.io/2020-04-04-goatcounter.md

 each page.

-Adding something right before the `</body>` tag (which is where the GoatCounter snippet goes) is directly supported by Pandoc via the `-A`/`--include-after-body` option.
+Adding something right before the `</body>` tag (which is where the GoatCounter snippet goes) is directly supported by pandoc via the `-A`/`--include-after-body` option.
 This means I didn't have to touch the HTML template and can keep using the default; one day, I'll have to modify it, but not quite yet.